 Yoga, which is associated with unifying the mind, spirit, and body, offers umpteen health benefits.
 Done regularly, it can improve cardiovascular health, control diabetes, reduce depression, and improve intuition.

-But there’s more to yoga than toning the muscles, relaxing the mind and increasing energy.
+But there’s more to yoga than toning the muscles, relaxing the mind, and increasing energy.
 Yoga can also help in weight loss as the right yoga moves can improve metabolism.
 Being overweight or underweight denotes that there is an imbalance in your system.
-Yoga works on stabilising these imbalances.
+Yoga works on stabilizing these imbalances.

 Try these six yoga asanas to burn calories and improve metabolism:

 The Jatara Parivartasana, a core twist of sorts, is a yoga pose recommended for those who spend long hours at the desk.